kristoff-it/kristoff.it/content/blog/zig-self-hosted-now-what/index.md

 the new self-hosted compiler.
 This is the result of a huge amount of work that brings a lot of benefits, some obvious, some others less so.

-Even though the self-hosted compiler is now shipped, ther's still more work to do on it but, at the same time, now the door has opened to more exciting features, like Zig's official package manager.
+Even though the self-hosted compiler is now shipped, there's still more work to do on it but, at the same time, now the door has opened to more exciting features, like Zig's official package manager.